Dexalot/dexalot-docs/docs/articles/runanode/README.md

 ![runanode](/images/howtouse/Subnetlogo.png)

-Ava Labs does not recommend running a validating node as an RPC server.
-Therefore, a non-validating node is typically run internally by projects that require RPC server access without any public RPC server rate-limitations.
-A non-validating node may also be run as a backup node to have it ready as an easy replacement for validating nodes in case of problems.
+## Introduction

+Dexalot is a decentralized exchange (DEX) that operates on the Avalanche network, providing users with a centralized exchange experience in a decentralized environment.
+To interact with Dexalot you might need to run an Avalanche node that tracks the Dexalot L1 blockchain.

+Running a non-validating Avalanche node may be needed for several reasons:
+  - Access to Full RPC Functionality: It allows projects to access to the Avalanche network's RPC server without the rate limitations imposed on public endpoints.
+  - Backup Node: It could serve as a ready replacement for validating nodes in case of issues.
+  - Test Node: It allows risk-free testing on a node for various configuration options and profiling.

-This article describes how to run a non-validating Avalanche node that tracks Dexalot L1.
-It requires downloading AvalancheGo executable binary, adding Virtual Machine binaries as plugins to your local data directory, and running AvalancheGo to track these binaries.
+This guide provides detailed instructions on setting up a non-validating Avalanche node that tracks Dexalot L1.
+The process involves downloading the AvalancheGo executable binary, adding the Subnet-EVM plugin, configuring the node to track the Dexalot L1 using these binaries, and ensuring it's properly synchronized with the network.

 ## Overview

 We highly recommend the user to follow the official documentation from Ava Labs [Nodes & Validators](https://docs.avax.network/nodes) to run an Avalanche node to track the primary networks as a good starting point.

-The overall steps will be as follows:
-1. Get the AvalancheGo executable binary to track the primnary networks as a start
-2. Once you achieve a healthy running node get subnet-evm plugin binary and place it to the correct location with the right name
-3. Copy the latest `upgrade.json` file for Dexalot L1 to the right location
-4. Restart AvalancheGo executable binary
+To successfully run a non-validating Avalanche node that tracks Dexalot L1, you'll perform the following high-level steps:
+  - Install the AvalancheGo Executable Binary: Set up the base Avalanche node software to connect to the primary networks.
+  - Download and Configure the Subnet-EVM Plugin: Obtain the correct version of the Subnet-EVM plugin and configure it for Dexalot L1.
+  - Configure Dexalot L1 Specific Settings: Add the latest `upgrade.json` file and enable state-sync if desired.
+  - Update Node Configuration to Track Dexalot L1: Modify the node's configuration to include the Dexalot subnet.
+  - Start and Monitor the Node: Launch the node and monitor its status to ensure it's operating correctly.

 ### Note on State-Sync Option